psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 # Threat Model – High-Security Facility Concept

-> A conceptual threat model describing the types of adversarial, unauthorized, anomalous, and failure-related conditions that the High-Security Facility Concept is intended to resist, constrain, detect, or recover from.
+> A conceptual threat model describing the adversarial, unauthorized, anomalous, environmental, and failure-related conditions that the High-Security Facility Concept is intended to resist, constrain, detect, interpret, or recover from.

 ---